Creation of Lunar-Like Rims in Ilmenite using Synthetic Solar Wind: Introduction

 \section{Introduction}

 Earth’s atmosphere and magnetosphere provide effective shielding against electromagnetic radiation, atomic particles, extraterrestrial dust and even man-made space debris.
-In the absence of such shielding, airless bodies, such as the Moon, are directly exposed to the harsh space environment that gradually alters their surface, a process known as space weathering.
-This process is broadly divided into two categories: (i) impacts of small dust particles from space (i.e., micrometeoroids) and (ii) cosmic and solar (i.e., solar energetic particles, solar wind (SW)) irradiation \cite{Pieters_space_weathering_2016,Denevi_weathering_2023}.
-Space weathering modifies the micro- and nano-structure of the near-surface region (the rim) of an exposed mineral \cite{Grice_2025_nanoscale}, which affects the optical signals observed during remote sensing \cite{Noble2001,Noble_2007_experimental,Bennett_2013_Lab_review}.
-An important example is the spectral reddening and darkening in space-weathered lunar minerals, which is generally attributed to the presence of nanophase iron (\npFe) \cite{Pieters_space_weathering_2000,Keller_2001_npFe}.
+In the absence of such shielding, airless bodies such as the Moon are directly exposed to the harsh space environment, which gradually alters their surfaces through a process known as space weathering.
+This process is broadly divided into two categories: (i) impacts of small dust particles from space (i.e., micrometeoroids) and (ii) irradiation by cosmic and solar particles (i.e., solar energetic particles and the solar wind) \citep{Pieters_space_weathering_2016,Denevi_weathering_2023}.
+Space weathering modifies the micro- and nanostructure of the near-surface region (the rim) of exposed minerals, altering the optical signals observed during remote sensing \citep{Noble_2001_optical,Noble_2007_experimental,Bennett_2013_Lab_review,Grice_2025_nanoscale}.
+An important example is the spectral reddening and darkening observed in space-weathered lunar minerals, generally attributed to the presence of nanophase iron (\npFe) \citep{Pieters_space_weathering_2000,Keller_2001_npFe}.